falkaer/the-guide/m0_introduction/s0_intro_to_computing.md

 # Introduction to the Computing Landscape
-If you are new to programming, or perhaps have been able to get by using scripting languages, such as Python, only, you might not have been introduced to the other options.
+If you are new to programming, or perhaps have been able to get by using scripting languages, such as Python, you might not have been introduced to the other options.
 Some of the concepts presented here lay the foundations for the choices dictating the rest of the guide.
 Though I have made some clearly defined choices about which tools to use in this material, you should at all times use the right tool for the job.
 Not only in which language or framework you might choose, but in how you put together and design your systems using those tools.
-Part of the guide's strategy is to introduce you to quite a lot of tools and concepts, also known as the "learn what to DuckDuckGo"-strategy, and then going into greater detail about core concepts and concepts relevant to your specialization.
+Part of the guide's strategy is going into greater detail about core concepts such as memory and then introduce you to a multitude of tools and concepts, also known as the "learn what to DuckDuckGo"-strategy.
+Once you are ready to do a project of your own you can then go back to a handful of concepts and explore them in greater detail.

 The guide will introduce concepts that aid some programs in producing faster results than others.
-An important factor is limitations.
+An important factor in reliable and performant systems is limitations.
 Usually, the word limitations carries a negative connotation.
 Very few people think less freedom or flexibility sounds particularly enticing, but in computing, limitations can be a wonderful thing to have and set.
 Especially, once you are past the first prototype.
 In some cases, even when prototyping.

 ## Scripting Languages
 Chill out, take things one line of code at a time.
 Scripting languages aren't compiled, but run one line at a time.
 This leaves the system unable to look beyond the current line of code, unless you add a compiler to the mix, whic usually takes a look at all of your code.

-[Python][0] is likely the
-scripting language you are most familiar with.
+[Python][0] is likely the scripting language you are most familiar with.
 Python is very popular due to its apparent ease-of-use, but it is quite slow in its raw form.
 A key advantage of vanilla Python is the ability to glue together a number of libraries written in other languages.
 In time, improvements have been made, such as putting type hints into your code which helps catch errors and gives more informative function definitions.